 Trainings and workshops

 Through the year APRRN organises trainings and workshops on various relevant issues such as detention, legal aid, mental health and refugee law.
 These initiatives bring together a wide range of participants from different countries and professions including students, academics, law practitioners, policy makers, members of civil society organisations and refugees themselves.
 The main purpose of trainings is to strengthen the capacity of APRRN members working in a particular area of refugee rights.
 Non-members who have some understanding, expertise, and/or experience with refugee rights issues are also encouraged to take part.
-Information about upcoming trainings and deadlines for applications will be published on the website under the news section.
+Information about upcoming trainings and deadlines for applications will be published on the website under the Updates section.

 APRRN uses Google Groups to facilitate easy exchange of resources and information between members and non-members.
 All APRRN members will receive information on the Google Groups once their application has been received.
 Non-members should contact Julia Mayerhofer at firstname.lastname@example.org or Evan Jones at email@example.com to be added to our General Google Groups.

-Jobs at APRRN
+Job Vacancy at APRRN

 APRRN relies on the support of motivated and enthusiastic interns who are interested in the issues that APRRN tackles, and are keen to gain valuable experience working on refugee rights.
 Internships take place in Bangkok but can involve travel to other parts of the region.
 APRRN is looking for applicants who are able to commit to a minimum of 6 months.
 Applicants who are able to commit for a longer period are strongly encouraged to apply.